HerringtonDarkholme/av-ts/README.md

 ## Usage:

-1. component is declared via a decorated class. `extends` should work. (`mixin` support is under consideration)
+1. component is declared via a decorated class. `extends` should work. (`mixin` support is added in 0.3.0!)

 2. `data`, `methods` and `computed` can be declared by property initializer, member methods and property accessors in class body, respectively.